EmilStenstrom/friendlybit/comments/2009-02-13-motivation-for-building-for-ie6_comments.md

   comment_author: Emil Stenström
   comment_author_url: http://friendlybit.com
   comment_content: '@Peter Vigren: Yeah, it would be nice with such a resource, will
-    you make us one? :)↵↵You are free to redirect people to IE7 or IE8 as you see fit.
+    you make us one? :)\n\nYou are free to redirect people to IE7 or IE8 as you see fit.
 I asked the same question an decided that I wanted people to benefit as much as possible from an upgrade.
 IE8 is already a step up from IE7, and will probably be easy to update once the final rendering stuff is sorted.
 I''m not 100% sure